bskinn/jupyter-tempvars/README.md

 <kbd><a href="media/show_cell_tags.gif"><img src="media/show_cell_tags.gif" alt="Animation showing the cell tag headers" width="100%" style="border: 1px solid #444"></a></kbd>

-Then, for each cell you want `jupyter-tempvars` to handle temporary variables, add a tag with one of the following two formats:
+Then, for each cell you want `jupyter-tempvars` to handle temporary variables, add a tag to that cell with one of the following two formats:

 - To treat all variables starting with a given prefix as temporary, use `tempvars-start-{prefix}`